Did you know that the brain experiences the emotional pain associated with social exclusion the same way it experiences physical pain?

 This is England.

 I moved here from Amsterdam at age 44.
-That often felt like I had suddenly aged by 50 years more.
-I am a bit older now but it still feels like I lose about 50 years every time I visit my home country.
+I moved to Southampton, by the way.
+That often felt like I had suddenly aged by 50 years.
+I am a bit older now but it still feels like I lose about 25 years every time I visit my home country.

 From the beginning, I noticed all those ghost-like quietly subdued slightly older women here and it took me a while to discover the reason for that.
 At 55 or so, depending, you may no longer be as adept at fighting off attackers or sprinting away at great speed as you were in your 20s or 30s and you become scared.

-You no longer have the guts to stand up to bullies.
+You no longer have the guts to stand up to bullies not because you don’t have the guts but feel physically vulnerable.

 Because muscle mass declines as you get older.
 To counter that, you have to work at it pretty diligently by exercising a lot and eating nutritious food.